PierreSenellart/provsql/doc/TODO/multivalued-distributions.md

-**Later route: native vector leaves (`rv_vec` gate).** For families with no useful scalar decomposition – above all **empirical point clouds** (bags of embeddings: a categorical over points in R^d, where per-component encoding would explode into selector/case chains) and directional families (von Mises–Fisher) – a second appended gate type `rv_vec` with `extra = "family:d:params…"` and a parallel `VectorDistribution` interface (see §5).
+**Later route: native vector leaves (`rv_vec` gate).** For families with no useful scalar decomposition – above all **empirical point clouds** (bags of embeddings: a categorical over points in R^d, where per-component encoding would explode into selector/case chains), directional families (von Mises–Fisher), and **multinomial count vectors** (negatively correlated components with no independent-leaf decomposition; the MC sampler draws them natively, and their Gaussian limit N(nq, n(diag(q) − qqᵀ)) is already covered by the compiled MVN, which is the right surrogate for large n anyway) – a second appended gate type
+`rv_vec` with `extra = "family:d:params…"` and a parallel
+`VectorDistribution` interface (see §5).
 Deliberately phased after the compile-to-scalar route ships.